Other people’s words about … the world below

 We’ve all felt like the narrator in Skylarking, at some point in our lives, haven’t we?
 Living by the ocean, as she does in Kate Mildenhall’s novel, I often think about the world below the surface of the water.

 In the summer heat, on days like the one pictured below, I feel like that even more.
-It was about 5 pm on a day in the middle of January when I took this photo at Taperoo Beach, and it was 42 degrees Celsius.
+It was about 5 pm on a day in the middle of January when I took this photo, and it was 42 degrees Celsius.
 It was too hot, truly, to spend much time with a camera in my hand.
 Moments after I’d put the camera away, I slipped into that silky, blue expanse and felt the water washing softly over my skin.

 Sometimes when I swim on afternoons like this, I see shoals of little white fish darting ahead of me, or a blue swimmer crab scuttling along the bottom of the sand bed.
 Sometimes I see a sting-ray.
 Sometimes I feel fronds of seagrass and kelp brushing over my limbs as I swim.
 They are tiny hints of that underwater world that seems so fascinating and so close, and yet, somehow, so very far from reach …